 Acadia National Park’s Carriage Roads are among some of the loveliest and most run-friendly options of all the National Parks.
 These 45 miles of rustic carriage roads are the gift of philanthropist John D. Rockefeller Jr. and family, weaving around the mountains and valleys of the park.
 Rockefeller, a skilled horseman, wanted to travel on motor-free byways via horse and carriage into the heart of Mount Desert Island.
 His construction efforts from 1913 to 1940 resulted in roads with sweeping vistas and close-up views of the landscape.
 The carriage roads have crushed rock surfaces and wind through the heart of the park.
 They have been lovingly maintained.
 The roads are mainly wide, wooded trails, relatively flat, some with fantastic views to the water.
 These trails are especially gorgeous in autumn!
 And in winter, if there’s 6″ or more of snow, the trails are groomed by a group of volunteers!
 And they’re wide enough so runners and winter sports lovers can share the trail.
 Grooming/snow status here.

 A few particularly recommended carriage road options are in the map and guide below.
-A favorite is the 3.3 mile loop around Witch Hole Pond.
+A couple of favorites: the 3 mile loop around Jordan Pond (ROUTE MAP) and the 3.3 mile loop around Witch Hole Pond.

 Park Loop Road